MFHava/PTL/Readme.md

 Requirements
 ============
-The PTL requires only a conformant C++11 implementation and has no external depedencies.
+The PTL requires only a conformant C++14 implementation and has no external depedencies.
-The included unit tests depend on CMake and the the Boost.Test.
+The included unit tests depend on CMake and Boost.Test.

 Historical Note
 ===============